-She shrugged, “Go ahead.”
+She shrugged.
+“Go ahead.”

 I could only nod, still in awe.
-The last time I had seen a Van Gogh, I must have been about six.
-I used to live in Kansas, and every time we were in Kansas City, my mother would insist that we stop at the Nelson-Atkins Museum of Art.
-It was there that I gained my appreciation for fine art and saw my first Van Gogh.
-I don’t even remember which painting it was, but I do remember the countless books about Vincent I had insisted my mother buy for me afterwords.
-On my next birthday, my mother had given me a Starry Night poster that hung above my bed for years, always showing me the beauty in the night sky that lay just beyond my ceiling.
-As I looked at this painting, I couldn’t help but remember the countless times I had tried to emulate his famous vase of sunflowers.
+The last time I had seen a van Gogh, I was six.
+Back in Kansas, my mother had taken me to the Nelson-Atkins Museum of Art.
+It was there that I gained my appreciation for fine art and saw my first van Gogh.
+On my next birthday, my mother gave me a “Starry Night” poster that hung above my bed for years, showing me the beauty in the night sky that lay just beyond my ceiling.
+As I looked at this painting, I couldn’t help but remember the countless times I had tried to emulate van Gogh’s famous vase of sunflowers.

-She looked at the small tag next to the painting and read, “‘Ravine’, by Vincent van Gogh,’ Oh hey!
+She looked at the small tag next to the painting and read, “‘Ravine by Vincent van Gogh,’ Oh hey!
 I think I’ve heard of this guy.
 Isn’t he the one that cut off his own ear?”

 I stared at her, dumbfounded.
 But after a moment, I couldn’t help but laugh.
 “Yeah, that’s the one.”

 We both turned back to the painting, and I took Natalie’s hand in mine.
 Maybe one day she would see art the way I did.
 Maybe not.
 Maybe … I could help her see.